m0hdasif/aws-serverless-boilerplate/dev-docs/readme.md

             perFunction: false # stack for each lambda function
             perType: true # stack for each type like logs, permissions,lambda function
         ```

+## Schedule lambda function locally
+* Serverless lambda function can be scheduled with using rate or cron command.
+Rate of execution does not support less than 1 min.
+    * Install plugin
+        > ` npm i serverless-offline-scheduler -D`
+    * Add `serverless-offline-scheduler` into plugins array in serverless.yml
+    * Use either command to schedule:
+        > `serverless offline start`
+        > `serverless schedule`